sourcegraph/sourcegraph-go/README.md

 After deploying the language server, unauthenticated access to `http://localhost:7080/go` (or https://sourcegraph.example.com/go) should be blocked, but code intelligence should work when you're logged in.

+You can always revoke the `PASSWORD` by deleting the `.htpasswd` file and restarting nginx.

 ### Using Docker

 1. Run the Go language server: